 Cats are obligate carnivores.
 They eat meat.
 We respect your own personal preferences and beliefs however we will not sell a kitten to anyone intending to feed it a vegetarian or vegan diet.
 It is not natural for the cat.

 We would like to be able to advocate a raw diet for our cats after they have reached 6-9 months of age.
 Raw is after all the natural food for cats.
 However personal experience together with research incidents relayed by vets and other breeders and owners means that at the present time we cannot advocate raw feeding.
 The rationale behind this is the state of the human and pet food industry.
 The rate of toxoplasma has increased by nearly 15% in the last decade.
-To kill the bacteria, you must heat meat all the way through to a minimum temperature of 74C.
+To kill this bacteria, you must heat meat all the way through to a minimum temperature of 74C.
 To kill it the latest articles are suggesting freezing meat before consumption at a temperature below -5C for greater than 67 days.
 Please remember that freezing does not eradicate other parasites, toxins and bacteria.
 Clostridium botulinum (the bacteria that causes botulism) has been on the increase in meat since 1995.
 It produces spores that cannot be killed by boiling water, most household cleaners and even radiation!
 Salmonella still affects about 42 people in 100k however these are only the reported cases.
 There has also been an increase in the number of parasites eg worms, nematodes, amoeba etc.

-We have stated that the only raw diet we are currently feeding are day old chicks.
+We have previously stated that the only raw diet we are currently feeding are day old chicks.
 We no longer advocate this as scientific examination has shown infections with Salmonella and mycoplasma have been found in day old chicks.

 As a cattery we have fed all our cats a variety of different foods.
-The raw feeding clique will say how much glossier their coat is etc on raw.
+The raw feeding clique will say how much glossier their coat is etc. on raw.
 As long as you give a balanced diet, I believe there is no difference between feeding a varied canned, pouch and dry diet to that of raw flesh.

 Tinned fish (especially in tomato sauce) goes down well.
 Use sardines, pilchards and skippers.
 Avoid tuna other than on a treat basis.
 It can make cats ill if fed in large quantities.

 Tinned or pouched food is reasonable however we would suggest using one of the German cat foods as they have higher production standards than the UK does.
 You should always look for a human grade meat with no cereals such as rice or corn.
 Zooplus (http://www.zooplus.co.uk/) has a number of brands available.
+However be aware that some of these foods may boast 50% beef but the parts of the cow in the feed are the least nutritious.

 On the whole we have found that pouched food goes down better with our cats than tinned.
 In saying that my brood have a predilection for food from the cheaper end of the market.
 You can buy posh but if your cat likes Felix then feed it to him.
 Cats do not have the morals and ethics we have.
 Don’t ignore Felix and Whiskas – we all like a Kentucky.
 Just feed across the board.